 Level 2 EV Charger

-Level 3 chargers, also known as DC Fast Chargers (DCFC), represent the pinnacle of EV charging technology.
+Level 3 electric vehicle chargers, also known as DC Fast Chargers (DCFC), represent the pinnacle of EV charging technology.
 These high-power, high-voltage chargers are designed to provide the fastest possible charging rates, typically adding 60-200 miles of range in just 15-30 minutes.

 Level 3 EV Charger